pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task-help >}}

-The ball just keeps going off the right of the stage.
+The ball just keeps going to the right, all the way off the court.

 TODO: Pick consistent word for stage / court / screen.

 {{< /learner-task >}}

-The problem here is that the ball of course just keeps going right, off the edge of the screen.
+The problem is that, because of the `while True`, the ball just keeps going right, off the edge of the court.

 The next chapter will add the robot bat for the player to play against.
 This will give the ball something to bounce off.